 - Want chocolate + nuts or chocolate + cherries?
 Then go half and half on the chocolate chips and another mix-in.

 - Play with the spices.
-I love cinnamon & nutmeg here, but cardamom, allspice, and/or ginger would also be good.
-Or, feel free to use pumpkin pie spice if it’s what you keep on hand!
+I love cinnamon and nutmeg here, but cardamom, allspice, and/or ginger would also be good.
+Or, feel free to use pumpkin pie spice if you keep it on hand!

 - Use another kind of squash!
 This recipe calls for canned pumpkin puree, but baked and mashed kabocha, butternut, or buttercup squash would be great here too.
 See this post for step-by-step instructions on how to make your own pumpkin puree.
 (And fun fact: canned pumpkin usually contains a mix of squash varieties anyway!)

-If you love this pumpkin chocolate chip cookie recipe…
+If you love these pumpkin chocolate chip cookies, try one of these yummy cookie recipes next:

 - 1 tablespoon ground flaxseed meal